copperdevs/CopperMatchmaking/ReadMe.md

         new Rank("Chaos", RankIds.Chaos));
     ```

-4. Now you just have to consistenly update the server.
+4. Now you just have to consistently update the server.
 This can be done in a `while(true)` loop or in unitys built
    in `FixedUpdate` method.
     ```csharp
         while (true)